KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-Remote-Control by Jopyth](https://github.com/Jopyth/MMM-Remote-Control)

+1. Recommendation: Found `jshint` in file `api.js`: Replace "jshint" by "eslint".
+2. Recommendation: Found `jshint` in file `MMM-Remote-Control.js`: Replace "jshint" by "eslint".
-1. Deprecated: Found `omxplayer` in file `modules.json`: Try to replace it with `vlc`.
+3. Deprecated: Found `omxplayer` in file `modules.json`: Try to replace it with `vlc`.
+4. Recommendation: Found `jshint` in file `node_helper.js`: Replace "jshint" by "eslint".
-2. Typo: Found `Magic Mirror` in file `package.json`: Replace it with `MagicMirror²`.
+5. Typo: Found `Magic Mirror` in file `package.json`: Replace it with `MagicMirror²`.
-3. Recommendation: Found `"node-fetch"` in file `package.json`: Replace it with built-in fetch.
+6. Recommendation: Found `"node-fetch"` in file `package.json`: Replace it with built-in fetch.
-4. Recommendation: Found `XMLHttpRequest` in file `remote.js`: Replace it with built-in fetch.
+7. Recommendation: Found `XMLHttpRequest` in file `remote.js`: Replace it with built-in fetch.
+8. Recommendation: Found `jshint` in file `remote.js`: Replace "jshint" by "eslint".
-5. Recommendation: Found `"node-fetch"` in file `download_modules.js`: Replace it with built-in fetch.
+9. Recommendation: Found `"node-fetch"` in file `download_modules.js`: Replace it with built-in fetch.
+10. Recommendation: Found `jshint` in file `download_modules.js`: Replace "jshint" by "eslint".
-6. The branch name is 'master'.
+11. The branch name is 'master'.
 Consider renaming it to 'main'.

 ### [MMM-Remote-Control-Repository by MMRIZE](https://github.com/MMRIZE/MMM-Remote-Control-Repository)